playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/shader-chunk-migrations.md

 ## Chunk API Versions

-The debug version of the Engine will report any API changes to the console when it detects overridden chunks at runtime.
+The debug version of the Engine will report any API changes to the runtime console when it detects overridden chunks.
+For example:

+![Console output][2]

 Once an application's chunks have been updated to the latest API they must be flagged as such.
 For example, after updating a material's custom chunks to the latest engine release (say v1.55), specify this in the chunks object as follows:
 ```javascript
 material.chunks.diffusePS = '...';
 material.chunks.APIVersion = pc.CHUNKAPI_1_55;
 ```

+Doing this will remove the warning messages from the console.

 ## Chunk changes